Guinea-Bissau women's national under-20 football team

 The Guinea-Bissau women's national under-20 football team represents Guinea-Bissau in international youth women's football competitions.
 Its primary role is the development of players in preparation for the senior women's national team.
 The team competes in a variety of competitions, including the biennial African U-20 Women's World Cup qualification, which is the top competitions for this age group.

+Players

+Current squad

+The following players were called up for the 2026 African U-20 Women's World Cup qualification matches against Malawi on 7 and 14 February 2026.